renovate-bot/khulnasoft-lab-_-ai-assist/docs/architecture.md

 analyzing file extensions and other files in the repo.
 At this stage, the extension takes the context above the cursor and send it to `model-gateway` for generating code completions.
 Please note that further changes in the extension related to analyzing project files and their extensions will require changes in the used model.
-You can find more details on how to enable and configure the Gitlab VSCode extension in TBD.
+You can find more details on how to enable and configure the Gitlab VSCode extension in [vscode.md](vscode.md).

 ## Wrapping business logic in Model Gateway
 Model Gateway is responsible for wrapping the Codegen model with business logic.